 Epithelial Light Absorption and Scattering

-Since the 100-300 µm thin epithelium can be significantly thinner than the absorption depth A in the near-IR, the epithelium optical properties are best described not by absorption (or attenuation) depth A, but rather by the percentage of light absorbed as it passes through the epithelium.
-The attenuation depth is defined as an inverse of the sum of absorption coefficient and reduced scattering coefficient.
+Since the 100-300 µm thin epithelium can be significantly thinner than the absorption depth A in the near-IR, the epithelium optical properties are best described not by absorption (or attenuation) depth A but rather by the percentage of light absorbed as it passes through the epithelium.
+The attenuation depth is defined as an inverse of the absorption and reduced scattering coefficients sum.

-Absorption spectrum of epithelium is presented in Figure 5 for three cases of volume fraction of melanin pigmentation of 2% (very light), 13% (moderate) and 30% (dark), similar to pigmentation in epidermis: 1.3-6.3% for light skinned, 11-16% for well-tanned skin, and 18-43% for darkly pigmented African type skin .
-Epithelial thickness is chosen as 200 µm – an average value from OCT-measurements of oral epithelium ; it is much thinner than the absorption depth A for Near-IR, especially for lightly pigmented epithelium – see inset “A” in Figure 5.
-In view of strong light scattering in the Near-IR wavelength range [3-6] (reduced scattering coefficient 20 cm-1 for skin and for epithelium), an estimate of the attenuation depth is presented as inset “B” in Figure 5.
-The inset “C” in Figure 5 illustrates how different the attenuation (affected by both absorption and scattering) is from absorption alone (i.e. without scattering) in inset “A”.
+The absorption spectrum of epithelium is presented in Figure 5 for three cases of volume fraction of melanin pigmentation of 2% (very light), 13% (moderate), and 30% (dark), similar to pigmentation in the epidermis: 1.3-6.3% for light-skinned, 11-16% for well-tanned skin, and 18-43% for darkly pigmented African type skin .
+Epithelial thickness is chosen as 200 µm – an average value from OCT measurements of the oral epithelium ; it is much thinner than the absorption depth A for Near-IR, especially for lightly pigmented epithelium – see inset “A” in Figure 5.
+Because of strong light scattering in the Near-IR wavelength range [3-6] (reduced scattering coefficient 20 cm-1 for skin and for epithelium), an estimate of the attenuation depth is presented as inset “B” in Figure 5.
+The inset “C” in Figure 5 illustrates how different the attenuation (affected by both absorption and scattering) is from absorption alone (i.e., without scattering) in inset “A.”

-Optical absorption in epithelium relatively low and is highly dependent on pigmentation in 800-1,100 nm spectral range.
-In sharp contrast to Near-IR wavelengths, the IR wavelengths (CO2 laser) and Mid-IR wavelengths (Erbium lasers) display almost 100% absorption (see Figure 1) and very low penetration depths (see Figure 6) regardless of epithelium pigmentation, which is important for reproducible laser removal of the epithelium layer .
+Optical absorption in the epithelium is relatively low and is highly dependent on pigmentation in the 800-1,100 nm spectral range.
+In sharp contrast to Near-IR wavelengths, the IR wavelengths (CO2 laser) and Mid-IR wavelengths (Erbium lasers) display almost 100% absorption (see Figure 1) and shallow penetration depths (see Figure 6) regardless of epithelium pigmentation, which is essential for reproducible laser removal of the epithelium layer .

 Sub-epithelial Light Absorption and Scattering

-Tissue cooling from the blood flow during laser exposure is insignificant for short pulse durations of practical interest, and especially when tissue coagulation takes place underneath the ablated tissue.
-Instead, the cooling efficiency of the tissue irradiated by laser light is determined by tissue’s own thermal conductivity (or thermal diffusivity) to dissipate (or diffuse) the heat away from the irradiated tissue.
+Tissue cooling from the blood flow during laser exposure is insignificant for short-term pulse durations of practical interest, mainly when tissue coagulation occurs underneath the ablated tissue.
+Instead, the cooling efficiency of the tissue irradiated by laser light is determined by the tissue’s thermal conductivity (or thermal diffusivity) to dissipate (or diffuse) the heat away from the irradiated tissue.

-The irradiated tissue is heated the most efficiently when the laser pulse is shorter than Thermal Relaxation Time TR.
-The irradiated tissue is cooled the most efficiently between the pulses when the time duration between the laser pulses is much greater than TR.
-Such laser pulsing is referred to as SuperPulse and is a must-have feature of any state-of-the-art soft tissue surgical CO2 laser that minimizes the char and the depth of coagulation.
+The irradiated tissue is heated most efficiently when the laser pulse is shorter than Thermal Relaxation Time TR.
+The irradiated tissue is cooled most efficiently between pulses when the time duration between laser pulses is much greater than TR.
+Such laser pulsing is called SuperPulse and is a must-have feature of any state-of-the-art soft-tissue surgical CO2 laser that minimizes the char and the coagulation depth.

-The process of fast vaporization of the intra- and extra-cellular water is at the core of soft tissue photo-thermal ablation (or photovaporolysis) [5, 6, 17].
-The volume of the irradiated tissue is proportional to the absorption depth (or Near-IR attenuation depth as defined above).
+The process of fast vaporization of the intra- and extra-cellular water is at the core of soft-tissue photothermal ablation (or photovaporolysis) [5, 6, 17].
+The volume of irradiated tissue is proportional to the absorption depth (or Near-IR attenuation depth as defined above).
 The lesser laser energy is required to ablate the tissue for shorter absorption depths.
-The greater laser energy is required to ablate the tissue for longer absorption depths.
+A greater laser energy is needed to ablate the tissue for longer absorption depths.

 Figure 10 illustrates the high degree of scattering and absence of tissue ablation at 810 nm and 980 nm.
-Ablation thresholds for 1,100-1,800 nm range are not calculated in view of scarcity of light scattering coefficient data for oral soft tissue (which are important for this wavelength range ) – hence the inability to calculate the attenuation depth at these wavelengths.
-Unlike the Near-IR wavelengths, the IR and Mid-IR wavelengths (CO2 and Erbium lasers) are highly energy efficient at ablating the soft tissue due to extremely short absorption depths (see Figures 6 and 7).
+Ablation thresholds for the 1,100-1,800 nm range are not calculated in view of the scarcity of light scattering coefficient data for oral soft-tissue (which are essential for this wavelength range ) – hence the inability to calculate the attenuation depth at these wavelengths.
+Unlike the Near-IR wavelengths, the IR and Mid-IR wavelengths (CO2 and Erbium lasers) are highly energy-efficient at ablating soft-tissue due to extremely short absorption depths (see Figures 6 and 7).

 Spatial Accuracy of Photo-Thermal Ablation.
-Laser diodes’ wavelengths 800-1,100 nm are poorly absorbed by the low concentration melanin in the thin epithelium and by the scarce hemoglobin and oxyhemoglobin in connective tissue; this leads to multi-millimeter depth of laser energy penetration into the oral soft tissues (Figures 5 and 7).
-The multi-millimeter penetration increases the collateral damage risk, which is referred to in : “vital structures … may be heavily damaged before tissue ablation at the surface initiated” and these wavelengths are referred to in as “poor scalpels” and in as “not conducive to precise ablation”.
+Laser diodes’ wavelengths of 800-1,100 nm are poorly absorbed by the low concentration melanin in the thin epithelium and by the scarce hemoglobin and oxyhemoglobin in connective tissue; this leads to a multi-millimeter depth of laser energy penetration into the oral soft-tissues (Figures 5 and 7).
+The multi-millimeter penetration increases the collateral damage risk, which is referred to in : “vital structures … may be heavily damaged before tissue ablation at the surface-initiated” and these wavelengths are referred to in as “poor scalpels” and in as “not conducive to precise ablation.”

-The coagulation depth value H (illustrated in Figures 2d and 8) relative to the blood vessel diameter B is an important measure of coagulation and hemostasis efficiency, and is derived in for laser pulses shorter than Thermal Relaxation Time (pulse duration t ≤ TR) and is presented in Figure 11.
-Coagulation depths for 1,100-1,800 nm range were not calculated in view of scarcity of light scattering coefficient data for oral soft tissue (which are important for this wavelength range ) – hence the inability to calculate the attenuation depth at these wavelengths.
+The coagulation depth value H (illustrated in Figures 2d and 8) relative to the blood vessel diameter B is an essential measure of coagulation and hemostasis efficiency.
+It is derived in for laser pulses shorter than Thermal Relaxation Time (pulse duration t ≤ TR) and is presented in Figure 11.
+Coagulation depths for the 1,100-1,800 nm range were not calculated because of the scarcity of light scattering coefficient data for oral soft-tissue (which are essential for this wavelength range ) – hence the inability to calculate the attenuation depth at these wavelengths.

-For the CO2 laser wavelengths in Figure 11, H ≥ B and the coagulation extends just deep enough into the margins of the laser cut to stop the bleeding from the severed blood vessels.
-Note the coagulation depth in Figure 11 at 10,600 nm is about 50% thinner than at 9,300 nm, also observed in , which is due to 50% stronger absorption at 10,600 nm in Figures 1, 6, 7.
+For the CO2 laser wavelengths in Figure 11, H ≥ B, and the coagulation extends just deep enough into the margins of the laser cut to stop the bleeding from the severed blood vessels.
+Note that the coagulation depth in Figure 11 at 10,600 nm is about 50% thinner than at 9,300 nm, also observed in , , due to 50% stronger absorption at 10,600 nm in Figures 1, 6, 7.
 Coagulation depth can be further increased by pulse width/rate increase.

 Photo-Thermal Ablation and Coagulation Summary

-A close match between the oral soft tissue blood capillary diameters and coagulation depth for the IR CO2 laser wavelengths makes the CO2 laser the ONLY practical soft-tissue surgical laser, which uses the laser beam directly to both cut and coagulate the soft tissue photo-thermally.
+A close match between the oral soft-tissue blood capillary diameters and coagulation depth for the IR CO2 laser wavelengths makes the CO2 laser the ONLY practical soft-tissue surgical laser, which uses the laser beam directly to both cut and coagulate soft-tissue photo-thermally.

-The Near-IR diode lasers cannot cut the oral soft tissue photo-thermally.
-Instead, the NON-LASER WAVELENGTH-INDEPENDENT thermal ablation by the diode’s charred hot glass tip is the only technique used for the oral soft tissue cutting.
+The Near-IR diode lasers cannot cut the oral soft-tissue photo-thermally.
+Instead, the NON-LASER WAVELENGTH-INDEPENDENT thermal ablation by the diode’s charred hot glass tip is the only technique used for oral soft-tissue cutting.